Code-Institute-Submissions/adventure-story/README.md

 ## Introduction

 Adventure story was created to bring back childhood memories.
 As a child I hated to read books but loved books that gave me options on how the story went.
-I liked how I could read it over and over again and get to a different ending everytime.
+I liked how I could read it over and over again and get to a different ending every time.

-The main aim of this project was to give an adult their memories back, to play a fun but potenitally scary game, through reading and just answering a few questions.
+The main aim of this project was to give an adult their memories back, to play a fun but potentially scary game, through reading and just answering a few questions.

 Most games have no meaning behind them, like battleships for example, you just have to guess where they are.
-However with this game you are reading which is great for your mind and having fun in the proccess.
+However with this game you are reading which is great for your mind and having fun in the process.

 ## Table of contents
 * [How To Play](#How_To_Play)